gduguey/DiffUS/USPhysics.md

 _Table of acoustic values (Hoskins, ?)_

-Apart from bones, most bodily tissues seem to share similar values of Impedance around $1.6 \times 10^6 $.
+Apart from bones, most bodily tissues seem to share similar values of Impedance around $1.6 \times 10^6$.

 ![waves](img/waves.png)

 To detect reflected waves, a change in medium (i.e., a discontinuity in impedance) is required.
 When a wave encounters such a boundary, the following conditions hold:

 - The pressure and particle velocity must be continuous across the boundary.
-- Assuming the same speed of sound across the boundary, the reflected pressure $ p_r $ relates to the incident pressure $p_i$ by:
+- Assuming the same speed of sound across the boundary, the reflected pressure $p_r$ relates to the incident pressure $p_i$ by:

 $$
 \frac{p_r}{p_i} = \frac{Z_2 - Z_1}{Z_1 + Z_2}